math_utils

 โ ๏ธ Note:

-This is an internal helper function used by quat_from_matrix
+This is an internal helper function used by quat_from_matrix for numerical stability.

 ๐ญ Complete Usage Exampleโ